-3.6 ENERGY AND GENERATOR USE
+3.6.
+ENERGY AND GENERATOR USE

-Electricity is currently supplied by PG&E. There are plans to convert to a solar energy system.
-Maromo, LLC does employ the use of portable generator for backup power.
-The generator is kept in the garden/storage shed (Appendix A).
-Cultivation is all outdoor full-sun except for the minimal lighting used for the mother plants, and the generator is not used for cultivation.
-Maromo, LLC will limit the use of the backup 6500 Honda generator to an as-needed basis, following all guidelines set up by Humboldt County and the State of California.
-The generator is stored with a drip pan and 5-gallon gasoline containers that have secondary containment for spill prevention.
+Electricity is currently supplied by PG&E. There are future plans to convert energy to solar.
+Maromo, LLC does employ the use of a generator for power for supplemental use.
+Maromo, LLC will limit the use of a Honda generator to an as needed basis Generators are stored inside the shed and barn with the five (5) 5-gallon containers used to store the fuel will have secondary containment for spill prevention.